Using Alfred to Quickly Open Workspaces

 1find ~/code -type file -maxdepth 1 -name '*.code-workspace'

 This gives us all workspace files in the ~/code directory.
-From these, we can easily create the JSON object required by Alfred.
+From there, we can easily create the JSON object Alfred requires.

 The equivalent command from go is: